 When you think of camping, you probably think of a tent.
-The two things just seem to go hand in hand, like crampons and an ice axe, hiking boots and hiking socks.
+The two things just seem to go hand in hand, like crampons and an ice axe, your best hiking boots and best hiking socks.
 When the end goal is to simply enjoy a good night’s sleep in the great outdoors, however, there are tent alternatives out there.

 For starters, a tent isn’t always 100% necessary, nor is it always your best choice.
 Perhaps you don’t have one to hand, for example, or maybe you’d prefer to sleep in something a little sturdier.